 When I started my career, the culinary industry was not an inviting environment for women.
 I had this idea of creating change, sparked by my own experiences in the kitchen and my vision of what a kitchen could become.
 I decided then that if I was ever in a position of authority, I would make it a position of change – and I am so grateful that I have had the opportunity and support to make that happen.
 As the first female Executive Chef at the Calgary Petroleum Club, and with the support of management, I was able to create a safe space for women in the kitchen.

 I had been cooking for my whole life, but I’d never realized how male-dominated the industry was.
-In fact, that’s why I started wearing my signature bright pink uniform.
-I wanted to bring my own identity and femininity into the kitchen, where it’s easy to get lost among the line cooks.
+That’s why I started wearing my signature bright pink uniform.
+I wanted to infuse the kitchen with my own identity and femininity, amidst the potential for getting lost among the line cooks.
 Years later, it is my mission to carve out an inclusive and diverse space for everyone in this industry, where anyone can feel safe and welcome to create.

 I had a lot of great chefs who worked to create change alongside me.
-Aside from making the kitchen more inclusive, I wanted to use ingredients that were locally sourced, so I began working with the Department of Agriculture, partnering with small, local farms and getting their produce onto plates.
+Aside from making the kitchen more inclusive, I wanted to use locally sourced ingredients.
+So, I initiated collaboration with the Department of Agriculture, partnering directly with small, local farms to feature their produce on our plates.
 Farm-to-table wasn’t very common at this time, but it was something I believed in and wanted to incorporate.
 When you think local, you bring communities together.
 Throughout my career, it’s always been about making healthy, delicious food from real ingredients, and I’m excited about bringing that same mission to Trico LivingWell.
-I like to say that we use knives – not boxcutters – when we’re cooking.
-Beginning with quality, local ingredients allows us to create fresh, delicious meals.
+I like to say that we use knives – not box cutters – when we’re cooking.
+Beginning with quality, local ingredients allow us to create fresh, delicious meals.

 This is my first time working in an older adult residence, and I’m really excited to be serving this community.
-Every aspect of the dining experience at Trico LivingWell has been curated, down to the fork you’re eating with.
-It is a truly elevated dining experience, with so many different options, such high nutritional value, and food that celebrates life and the dining experience.
+Every aspect of the fine dining experience at Trico LivingWell has been curated, down to the fork you’re eating with.
+It offers a truly elevated dining experience, with numerous options ranging from high nutritional value to food that celebrates life and enhances the dining experience.
 When it comes to dining, it’s the customer’s experience that matters most to me, so I’m excited to showcase our artistry on a plate at Trico LivingWell.
 We are going to ensure that every single bite is beautiful, so you can Love Your Days.

 A Vision for Wellness